platformsh/platformsh-docs/docs/src/guides/wordpress/deploy/next-steps.md

         rsync -a plugins/* wordpress/wp-content/plugins/
 ```

-Here, you will need to commit plugins to the repository in a `plugins` subdirectory or similar, which will then be placed into the WordPress installation during the build.
+Here, you can commit plugins to the repository in a `plugins` subdirectory, which will then be placed into the WordPress installation during the build.

 ## Adding public plugins and themes via Composer